-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.